costlocker/costlocker.github.io/_drafts/import-projects-to-costlocker.md

 ### Person

-You must specify email, names, role and salary for new persons.
+It is necessary to specify the email, names, role and salary for every new person.
-Role, salary and names are used only for creating new person. _Existing person is never updated!_
+The role, salary and names are used only when creating a new person. _An existing person is never updated!_

 ```
 {